Soukaina009/Soukaina009/README.md

 ### About Me

-I'm a 2nd-year Master's student in **Artificial Intelligence for the Digital Economy and Management (IAENG)** at **FSJES Tanger**.
+I'm a 2nd-year Master's student in **Artificial Intelligence for the Digital Economy and Management (IAENG)** at **FSJES Tangier**.
 I build AI projects that sit at the crossroads of machine learning, business systems, and economics.

-I'm currently looking for a **4-month PFE internship**, open to AI applied to economics, finance, or business — from data science and FinTech to digital transformation and automation.
+I'm currently looking for a **PFE internship**, open to AI applied to economics, finance, or business — from data science and FinTech to digital transformation and automation.
 If your team works on any of these, let's talk.

 When I'm not training a model, I'm probably arguing with a dataset that refuses to cooperate.